-You may be deep in the throes of finishing your taxes.
-If you found that you owe more this year due to some investment decisions, taking a different approach toward tax planning — one that encompasses savvy investment strategies and focuses on your long-term financial goals — may help you out this time next year.
+If you found that you owe more in taxes this year due to some investment decisions, taking a different approach toward tax planning — one that encompasses savvy investment strategies and focuses on your long-term financial goals — may help you out this time next year.

 “You want to prioritize and think about what your investment goals are,” says Tracie McMillion, Head of Global Asset Allocation for Wells Fargo Investment Institute.
 “What do you need from your portfolio?
 Once you’ve established that, you can structure your portfolio for the potential to provide the income you need but also reduce your taxes.
 Or, if growth is your objective, you can structure your portfolio to grow in a tax-efficient way.”

 Here, McMillion outlines some key steps for investing that include considerations for tax planning.